 - 1.1.
 Educational Administration: Meaning, objective and scope, human beings as inputs, process and products - 1.2.
 Basic principles of educational administration - 1.3.
-Development of modern concept of educational administration from the year 1947 onwards
+Development of modern concept of educational administration from 1900 to the present days

 Administration at Various Levels